 Religion and Culture in Japan (Kyoto, Nikko, and Tokyo, Japan)

-Media Ethics and Culture in London (London and Bath, United Kingdom)
+Media Ethics in London (London and Bath, United Kingdom)

 Perspectives on Aging (Dublin, Belfast, Ballyshannon, and Cashel, Ireland)

 Sustainability in India (Agra, Bangalore, Delhi, and Hubli, India)

 Social Justice in India (Agra, Bangalore, Delhi, and Hubli, India)